-The usual starting dose is 12.5 mg (one half of a 25 mg tablet) in the evening.
-Swallow the tablet with water.
-Your doctor will then gradually increase the dose in steps of 12.5 mg, not faster than two steps a week, up to a maximum dose of 50 mg by the end of the second week.
+The initial dose is of 0.25 ml (12.5 mg) taken in the evening.
+The dose is gradually increased to a maximum of 50 mg per day, taken in the evening.
 Increases in the dosage should be stopped or postponed if you feel faint, light-headed or confused.
-In order to avoid such symptoms your blood pressure will be measured during the first weeks of treatment.
+In order to avoid such symptoms your blood pressure will be monitored during the first weeks' treatment.